sw00/sett.sh/content/posts/2018/07/dilletantism-craft-mastery.md

 uneven amount of limbs?
 What kind of tax system can support a standing army in the iron age[^roman]?
 It was probably inevitable that I'd end up in tech.
 But apart from that, I think it also translates into being more resilient to information overload than the average person.
-Evidently, this resilience is seems well suited to the oft dysfunctional[^programming_sucks] world of software development.
+Evidently, this resilience seems well suited to the oft dysfunctional[^programming_sucks] world of software development.